on7dq/Simple-Si5351-RF-Generator/README.md

 https://on7dq.blogspot.com/2019/01/a-very-simple-rf-generator.html

-code is for the basic version without MENU , output at 100% power (about +10 dBm (10 mW))

-MENU version to come when I find the time to make it ! ;-) MENU version will let you choose between 4 power levels, maybe set a sweep range & speed, use as a CW beacon, and more ... ideas welcome !
+this is the MENU version
+let's you choose between 4 power levels

+ToDo : make button debounce use all the same method, and make other menu items